smackysnacks/pam_ldapdb/README.md

     auth sufficient pam_ldapdb.so uri=ldap://example.com binddn=uid=%s,dc=example,dc=com

+### Using pam_ldapdb with pam_ccreds
+To enable offline LDAP authentication with pam_ldapdb the [pam_ccreds (cached credentials) module](https://github.com/PADL/pam_ccreds) can be used.
+Therefore make sure the desired user is available locally with a locked password (use:
+`passwd -dl <username>`).
+Then configure pam "auth" to something similar like the following example:

+	auth    sufficient      pam_unix.so     nullok_secure
+	auth    [success=3 default=2 authinfo_unavail=ignore]      pam_ldapdb.so ldap://example.com binddn=uid=%s,dc=example,dc=com
+	auth    [success=2 default=ignore]                         pam_ccreds.so action=validate use_first_pass
+	auth    [default=ignore]                                   pam_ccreds.so action=update
+	auth    requisite       pam_deny.so
+	auth    required        pam_permit.so
+	auth    optional        pam_ccreds.so action=store

+For more information on how PAM configuration and the pam_ccreds module works please take a look at the corresponding documentation.

 ## Troubleshooting
 ### SELinux
 If your system is running SELinux, you may need to enable the following policies: